 Then there are those symbolic fears and anxieties that represent something from a painful event from the past.
 For instance, if, at the age of ten, you broke your nose which then began bleeding profusely.
 Ever since then, you have had a fear of anything colored blood-red.
 This can be overcome with some psychological work – seeing a red dress should not evoke such an extreme response.
 However, anxiety can exist on a far more subtle level that actually comes as a warning about certain people and situations.

 As the months went by, I noticed behaviors that were not consistent with the words spoken by this woman.
 “Feel free to share here” became a farce when she started telling me (and others) what to think.
-If I/we did not agree, then the condescension would begin, which of course is profoundly arrogant – that is, coming from ego which is something this person claimed that she did not do (as do most so-called ‘spiritual’ people).
+If I/we did not agree with her, then the condescension would begin, which of course is profoundly arrogant – that is, coming from ‘ego’ which is something this woman claimed that she did not do (as do most so-called ‘spiritual’ people).
 I recall reading a conversation between this woman and another on the internet where one said to the other: “They don’t know what we know”; one of the responses was, “I’ve seen children who are less stubborn”.
 So, if we didn’t see things the way they (or she) did, we were infantile.

 Not long after these events, I became aware of the fact that this woman who seemed so caring, was stealing my ideas by changing a few of my words before passing them off as her own (I am a writer and my material is available on the internet).
 She was even pilfering some of the words I used when commenting on other people’s posts on Facebook – very sneaky but all the while acting like she ‘cared’.
 When I became aware of this deception, I walked away.
 I also understood what my anxiety was trying to tell me.